paulkarpenko/us-code-ui/uscode/title-48-territories-and-insular-possessions/chapter-017-northern-mariana-islands.md

 #### References in Text
 The Covenant, referred to in subsec. (c), is the Covenant to Establish a Commonwealth of the Northern Mariana Islands in Political Union with the United States of America, which is contained in section 1 of Pub.
 L. 94–241, set out as a note under [section 1801 of this title](./chapter-017-northern-mariana-islands.md#section-1801).

 Act of March 24, 1976, referred to in subsec. (c), is Pub.
 L. 94–241, Mar.
 24, 1976, 90 Stat.
-263, as amended, which is classified generally to subchapter I (§ 1801 et seq.) of this chapter.
+263, which is classified generally to subchapter I (§ 1801 et seq.) of this chapter.
 For complete classification of this Act to the Code, see Tables.

 The Federal Rules of Criminal Procedure, referred to in subsec. (c), are set out in the Appendix to Title 18, Crimes and Criminal Procedure.